Possible mechanisms of CO2 reduction by H2 via prebiotic vectorial electrochemistry

 Jordan, Sean F.

-Methanogens are putatively ancestral autotrophs that reduce CO2 with H2 to form biomass using a membrane-bound, proton-motive Fe(Ni)S protein called the Energy-converting hydrogenase (Ech).
-At the origin of life, geologically sustained H+ gradients across inorganic barriers containing Fe(Ni)S minerals could theoretically have driven CO2 reduction by H2 through vectorial chemistry in a similar way to Ech. pH modulation of the redox potentials of H2, CO2 and Fe(Ni)S minerals could in principleenable an otherwise endergonic reaction.
-Here we analyse whether vectorial electrochemistry can facilitate the reduction of CO2 by H2 under alkaline hydrothermal conditions using a microfluidic reactor.
-We present pilot data showing that steep pH gradients of ~5 pH units can be sustained over >5 hours across Fe(Ni)S barriers, with H+-flux across the barrier about 2-million-fold faster than OH–-flux.
-This high flux produces a calculated 3-pH unit-gradient (equating to 180 mV) across single ~25-nm Fe(Ni)S nanocrystals, which is close to that required to reduce CO2.
-However, the poor solubility of H2 at atmospheric pressure limits CO2 reduction by H2, explaining why organic synthesis has so far proved elusive in our reactor.
-Higher H2 concentration will be needed in future to facilitate CO2 reduction through prebiotic vectorial electrochemistry.
+Methanogens are putatively ancestral autotrophs that reduce CO 2 with H 2 to form biomass using a membrane-bound, proton-motive Fe(Ni)S protein called the energy-converting hydrogenase (Ech).
+At the origin of life, geologically sustained H+ gradients across inorganic barriers containing Fe(Ni)S minerals could theoretically have driven CO 2 reduction by H 2 through vectorial chemistry in a similar way to Ech. pH modulation of the redox potentials of H 2, CO 2 and Fe(Ni)S minerals could in principle enable an otherwise endergonic reaction.
+Here, we analysewhether vectorial electrochemistry can facilitate the reduction of CO 2 by H 2 under alkaline hydrothermal conditions using a microfluidic reactor.
+We present pilot data showing that steep pH gradients of approximately 5 pH units can be sustained over greater than 5 h across Fe(Ni)S barriers, with H+-flux across the barrier about two million-fold faster than OH-flux.
+This high flux produces a calculated 3-pH unit-gradient (equating to 180 mV) across single approximately 25-nm Fe(Ni)S nanocrystals, which is close to that required to reduce CO 2.
+However, the poor solubility of H2 at atmospheric pressure limits CO 2 reduction by H 2, explaining why organic synthesis has so far proved elusive in our reactor.
+Higher H 2 concentration will be needed in future to facilitate CO 2 reduction through prebiotic vectorial electrochemistry.